3digitdev/minerva/README.md

 Interfaces, app integrations (browser extensions etc.), and other things can (and probably will) be added, but don't need to be in order to get started with this.

+## Security Notes

+- **It is expected that any frontend encrypts sensitive data before sending via API.**  The backend does **zero** encryption -- it is merely a storage mechanism.
+- **You will need to create an API Key for your frontend (app, script, or otherwise).**  It is recommended that you make a different one for each consumer of the API.
+  - This API key will need to be added to the DB yourself.
+Instructions will be in the **Installation** section.

 ## Installation

 **TODO**